Afsaneh-Karami/Neural-Networks-and-Deep-Learning/advanced optimization methods/README.md

 ## Applying optimization methods such as Gradient Descent, Momentum, RMSProp, and Adam with Minibatches to speed up learning process<br />

-In this file, I used some optimization methods such as gradient descent, momentum, RMSprop, and adam to speed up learning process, which can even get you to a better final value for the cost function.I wrote my code in Jupyter notebook.
+In this file, I used some optimization methods such as gradient descent, momentum, RMSprop, and adam to speed up the learning process, which can even get a better final value for the cost function.
+I wrote my code in Jupyter notebook.
-The order of functions to apply different optimizer and compare them is according to the following steps:
+The order of functions to apply different optimizers and compare them is according to the following steps:
 1. Begin by importing required packages(GOTO Folder [Import packages link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/Import%20packages))<br /><br />
-2. Load the trainig dataset (GOTO [load_dataset link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/Load%20dataset)) <br />
+2. Load the training dataset (GOTO [load_dataset link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/Load%20dataset)) <br />
    * train_x, train_y= load_dataset()<br /><br />
 3. Define the size of input, hidden, and output layers:<br />
    * layers_dims = [train_X.shape[0], 5, 2, 1]<br /><br />
-4. Running the Model fuction which does all forward and backward propagation and gives parameters and costs fuction based on the optimization algorithm.
+4. Running the Model function which does all forward and backward propagation and gives parameters and costs function based on the optimization algorithm.
 (GOTO [Model link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/Model) )<br />
   4.1.
 Initialize the parameters w and b for all layers (GOTO [initialize_parameters link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/initialize_parameters)):<br />
   4.2.
 Initialize the optimizer (GOTO [Model link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/advanced%20optimization%20methods/Model) ) (lines: 31-37), which initialize the parameters related o the optimizer algorithm such as Vdw, Vdb, Sdw, and Sdb for Adam.<br /><br />
   4.3.
-Running random_mini_batches function to creat mini-batches from datasets (GOTO [Mini-Batch Gradient Descent link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/advanced%20optimization%20methods/Mini-Batch%20Gradient%20Descent)):<br />
+Running random_mini_batches function to create mini-batches from datasets (GOTO [Mini-Batch Gradient Descent link](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/tree/main/advanced%20optimization%20methods/Mini-Batch%20Gradient%20Descent)):<br />
    * minibatches = random_mini_batches(X, Y, mini_batch_size)<br />
    * In order to build some mini-batches from the training set (X, Y), shuffling and partitioning are the two steps required to build mini-batches: <br />
 4.3.1 Shuffle: Create a shuffled version of the training set (X, Y) as shown below.
 Each column of X and Y represents a training example.
 Note that the random shuffling is done synchronously between X and Y. Such that after the shuffling the  𝑖𝑡ℎ  column of X is the example corresponding to the  𝑖𝑡ℎ  label in Y. The shuffling step ensures that examples will be split randomly into different mini-batches.<br />